andreasvitikan/covid_analytics/README.md

 #### How to use

-If the script is run for the first time, it will generate the data directory and download the `latestData.json` file and generate the timestamp `Last-Modified.head` file.
-The script will then restart itself and generate the CSV file.

-Otherwise the script will simply read the JSON file, it will update it as necessary, and it will generate the `latestData.csv` output file located in the data directory, overwriting any existing `latestData.csv` file.
+**Simply run the python script.** If the requisite files and folders are not present, they will be automatically created and if the local JSON file is out-of-date it will be automatically updated by the script.
+The output data will be placed in the `data/latestData.csv` file.

 #### Known issues